Veena vs Suno: Full Comparison

 | Free tier | Yes | Yes (limited generations) |

-- You want creative control over every element — drums, bass, melody, arrangement, mix
+- Full creative control over every element — drums, bass, melody, arrangement, mix, master.

-The distinction matters commercially.
+The distinction matters commercially, too.
 Labels and publishers increasingly ask how AI was used in production.
-Demonstrating that a human made all creative decisions with AI assistance is a stronger position than "an AI generated this from a prompt."
+Demonstrating that a human made every creative decision with AI assistance is a far stronger position than "an AI generated this from a prompt."

 The Creative Control Spectrum